capt-clay10/RepD3D/README.md

 * Opportunity to create synthetic boundary conditions

-### Two choices are presented, you can run the <ins>main.py</ins> script in your Python environment to extract your files or use the standalone GUI <ins>RepD3d.exe</ins>, alternatively, the gui_generator.py script is also provided in case you want to make changes to the source code and make a new GUI.
-Pyinstaller or Auto-py-to-exe can convert the <ins>gui_imporved.py</ins> to the executable GUI EasyD3d.
+### Two choices are presented, you can run the <ins>main.py</ins> script in your Python environment to extract your files or use the standalone GUI <ins>RepD3d.exe</ins>.
+Alternatively, the gui_generator.py script is also provided in case you want to change the source code and make a new GUI.
+Pyinstaller or Auto-py-to-exe can convert the <ins>gui_generator.py</ins> to the executable GUI RepD3d.

 * Snippet of the GUI startup